r-Techsupport/rTS_Wiki/docs/disks/disk-management.md

 {% include toc.md %}

-## Disk Managment
+## Disk Management
-You can open disk managment by pressing Win+R and typing `diskmgmt.msc`.
+You can open disk management by pressing Win+R and typing `diskmgmt.msc`.

-Disk managment can only be run from a installed copy of windows, and has limits on what partitions and disks can be edited.
-For a more robust solution, consider using diskpart or gparted.
+Disk management can only be run from a installed copy of windows, and has limits on what partitions and disks can be edited.
+For a more robust solution, consider using DiskPart or gparted.

 ### Create a new partition
 New partitions can only be created from unallocated space.